shunhuaiyao/PicSnapping/README.md

   We have a ViewController as a mediator between Model and View:
   * _Handle Pan Gesture_: Handles pan gesture from View, and then updates views' frame.
-  * _Auto-alignment_: When the action is considered to align moving picture to nearby pictures, _Auto-alignment_ will call _Get Anchors from Other Pictures_, and then set the moving picture to an anchor position.
+  * _Auto-alignment_: When the action is identified to align moving picture to nearby pictures, _Auto-alignment_ will call _Get Anchors from Other Pictures_, and then set the moving picture to an anchor position.
   * _Get Anchors from Other Pictures_: Gets possible anchors from Model.

 In this way, we can keep all the pictures' frame in Model, and easily get possible anchor points through Controller.